 I was first exposed to Grechetto wines in Umbria last year and as a foodie who prefers bold reds, I must say that these varietals have certainly expanded my palate.
 I find that Grechettos can vary greatly from one town to the next, which makes them even more interesting.

-Cantina Franco Todini won me over with the Bianco del Cavaliere, a 100% Grechetto in which the skins are macerated to make it more full bodied.
+Cantina Franco Todini won me over with the Bianco del Cavaliere, a 100% Grechetto in which the skins are macerated to make it more full-bodied.
 The Bianco Relais is a much lighter Grechetto Reisling blend.
-I was most excited to try the reds, and while the 2007 Rubro, a Sangiovese/Merlot blend, was worth the drink, there was no way I was leaving without a few bottles of the Nero della Cervara, a 50/50 blend of Merlot and Cabernet, aged for eight years with a very deep, complex flavor.
+I was most excited to try the reds, and while the 2007 Rubro, a Sangiovese/Merlot blend, was worth the drink, there was no way I was leaving without a few bottles of the Nero della Cervara, a 50/50 blend of Merlot and Cabernet, aged for eight years with a very deep, complex flavour.

 Nearby, an old chapel has been converted into a large, spacious wine tasting room.
 The Decugnano Brut Metodo Classico was definitely a welcome reward after our climb down, and back up, to the caves where it is produced.
 The il Rosso di Decugnano, an IGT blend of Syrah, Montepulciano and Sangiovese, was the great end to the day.

-The 2008 L’Arringatore was by far my favorite wine of the trip.
+The 2008 L’Arringatore was by far my favourite wine of the trip.
 A blend of 60% Sangiovese, 30% Merlot, and 10% Ciliegiolo, this DOC Perugia wine, was the perfect accompaniment to the traditional Umbrian meats and cheeses we enjoyed.
 I was also intrigued by il Moggio, a 100% Grechetto named for the tower, that when served at the perfect room temperature, turns a slight pink shade.
 The men in our group certainly enjoyed the Grappa de L’Arringatore and the specialty il Brandy della Torre, a distillation of wine, which has very limited production.

 As a former resident of Milan, Umbria could not present a greater contrast.
 The people are so inviting and warm, the food is simple and sumptuous, and the wines are so carefully crafted.
 The tour guides and families of the wineries genuinely have passion for their product and it’s a side trip that needs to make your next itinerary.